buildpacks-community/kpack/rfcs/0001-notary-integration.md

 Given the secret with credentials, the authentication flow is described [here](https://github.com/theupdateframework/notary/blob/master/docs/service_architecture.md#example-client-server-signer-interaction) and [here](https://github.com/docker/distribution/blob/master/docs/spec/auth/token.md).

 # Complexity
-The actual integration with Notary is of low complexity.
+The actual integration with Notary is of medium complexity.
 Most of the necessary code is available in the open source docker CLI; particularly the files `cli/command/image/trust.go` and `cli/trust/trust.go`.
 Additionally, the [notary-poc](https://github.com/pivotal/kpack/tree/notary-poc) branch has a proof-of-concept with example code.